or

 See the circle?
 That red dot in the middle of the circle?

-Yep, Marguerite and Elizabeth battling it out
+Yep, Marguerite and Elizabeth battling it

 on the other side of Moraine Lake.